 All GSK Members are invited to compete in local and national competitions.

-All members who want to compete are required to do competition specific training before competing.
-This due to the fact competion fighting is quite different from traditional Japanese karate Training.
+All members who want to compete are required to do competition-specific training before competing.
+This due to the fact competition fighting is quite different from traditional Japanese karate Training.

 Why are we affiliated with WSKF Australia?

 WSKF Australia is a non-profit organisation.
 This organisation specifically promotes and supports all our students that compete.

 For more information about WSKF and/or WSKF Australia (Click on WSKF).

 Why we don’t force our students to compete